Take-Two Interactive: 1993–2000: Formation and initial growth

-Take-Two Interactive was founded by Ryan Ashley Brant (1971-2019), the son of media executive and Interview co-owner Peter Brant.
+Take-Two Interactive was founded by Ryan Ashley Brant (1971–2019), the son of media executive and Interview co-owner Peter Brant, and Mark E. Seremet, the former founder of Paragon Software.
 Ryan Brant had attended the Hotchkiss School and the Wharton School of the University of Pennsylvania, graduating in May 1992.
 He began his career in May 1991, working for his father as the chief operating officer of Stewart, Tabori & Chang, a publisher of illustrated books, until August 1993.
 As Brant wanted to forge his own path, he decided to create a video game publishing company.
 He stated "I wanted to get into a business where I could raise capital as a younger guy.
 In technology, people expect you to be a younger person."
 An initial in funding was raised from his family and private investors.
-Take-Two was incorporated under the Delaware General Corporation Law on September 30, 1993, with Brant (21 years old at the time) as chief executive officer (CEO).
-The business was launched with assistance from John Antinori and Mark Seremet.
+Take-Two was incorporated under the Delaware General Corporation Law on September 30, 1993, with Brant (21 years old at the time) as chief executive officer (CEO) and Seremet as president.
+The business was launched with assistance from John Antinori and other Paragon Software employees.
 Seremet sold his stake in the company in 1998.
 Early on, Take-Two had a location in Latrobe, Pennsylvania.
+The company initially acquired MicroProse's development team in Greensburg and became its development center.
 By June 1994, the company had acquired and absorbed InterOptica, a software publisher owned by Wan Chai and headed by Catherine Winchester (later Heald); the latter became Take-Two's first president.
 Later that month, Take-Two struck a deal with GameTek that would see the publisher distribute five of Take-Two's games worldwide.
+In August 1994, Take-Two acquired Amiga and Macintosh rights to some of its titles from MicroProse, including BloodNet and Master of Orion.